 It is also about the implications of being human.
 Once you are able to observe your mind with some dispassion, it becomes clear that most of the traps we have fallen into as individuals, in relationships, in groups, and as a species, are logical consequences of how our minds operate.
 After reading my book: Transformative Parenting: The Empathic, Empowering Approach to Optimal Parenting and Personal Growth you will see this for yourself.

-If you are not planning to be a parent in the near future, your process in learning to overcome your conditioning will be somewhat different from the Parent’s Path, which the book elucidates in depth; but even so it provides a starting point, and an understanding, to begin discovering your own Way.
+If you are not planning to be a parent in the near future, your process in learning to overcome your conditioning will be somewhat different from the Parent’s Path, which the book elucidates in depth; but nonetheless the book provides a starting point, and an understanding, to discover your own Way.

-Transformative Parenting® focuses mostly on the first years of life, both from the view of a parent, and a child – because this is the time of greatest opportunity.
+Transformative Parenting® focuses mostly on the first years of life because this is the time of greatest opportunity.
 However, the methodology can be extended to later years, and even to other relationships.

 Transformative Parenting® shows us why we should perceive and value children as teachers as well as learners.
 It also teaches the development of skills that enhance its practice and our lives in general, such as internal self-awareness and control, and empathic attunement with others.

 Awareness of how our mind works allows us to take steps to counter the confusion and mistakes that come about when we operate from our usual place of non-awareness.
 It helps us to be more compassionate, aware, and understanding parents and human beings.
-On the other hand, we become less susceptible to manipulation by others.
+At the same time, we become less susceptible to manipulation by others.

-Transformative Parenting® weaves threads of knowledge drawn from experience in areas such as parenting, medicine, spirituality, psychology, and martial arts.
-Without those experiences, it would not have been discovered.
+Transformative Parenting® weaves threads of knowledge drawn from my experience in areas such as parenting, medicine, spirituality, psychology, and martial arts.
+Without those experiences, I may not have discovered it.

-I offer you my book, this website, a newsletter, the ability to interact with me here and on social media, and the opportunity to engage with me in lectures and workshops both online and in person.
+I offer you my book, this website, a newsletter, the ability to interact with me here, and the opportunity to engage with me in lectures and workshops both online and in person.
 Take advantage, please!
 Put your understanding into practice, and pass the knowledge along.
 Send me your ideas for improvement, and consider a donation of skill, time, or money to the Institute for Transformative Parenting.

 I wish you and your child every blessing!
 May your experience together be both joyous and enlightening!